OSHA’s New Silica Standard (Respirable Silica Rules)

 OSHA has updated the permissible exposure limit (PEL) of Respirable Crystalline Silica (RCS) effective September 23rd, 2017.
 The new PEL limits exposure to 50 micrograms of RCS per cubic meter of air during an 8-hour work shift.
 We have created a Silica Safety Checklist to assist you in ensuring that your workplace is OSHA compliant.
 Find out if you are at risk for exposure to RCS.

-Failure to comply to the new RCS rule puts workers at considerable risk for developing or dying from serve disease such as silicosis, kidney disease, lung disease, and lung cancer.
+Failure to comply to the new RCS rule puts workers at considerable risk for developing or dying from a severe disease such as silicosis, kidney disease, lung disease, and lung cancer.
 In order to keep exposure at or below the PEL, using engineering controls and work practices such as using local exhaust ventilation or wet cutting is recommended.
 If these practices do not sufficiently lower RCS levels, the use of respirators is required.

 - Silica Safety Checklist